In store. On a website. Through an online marketplace. Via Instagram.

 “In contrast to working in the Amazon fulfilment dashboard, which looks like a Bloomberg terminal upon opening it, the ShipBob dashboard is awesome and extremely user-friendly.”Steve Staffan, Founder and CEO of Brummell

 Walmart Marketplace is a channel for third-party sellers to sell their products to Walmart.com shoppers.

 Like Amazon, this marketplace also gives you the opportunity to reach millions of customers through a trusted name in the retail industry.

 The biggest pro is that the competition isn’t as tough as on Amazon since Walmart has a steep entry barrier for sellers.
 But that also makes it a lot harder for just any brand to sell on Walmart Marketplace.

-As long as you meet the requirements, however, you get to enjoy Walmart Fulfillment Services and provide exceptional delivery experiences.
+As long as you meet the requirements, however, you get to enjoy Walmart Fulfilment Services and provide exceptional delivery experiences.

 You can even work with Walmart.com official 3PL partner like ShipBob, which offers the ability to enable two-day delivery across the continental US at an affordable price.

-“As we expand our online presence into Canada, both directly and selling through Walmart, we knew we needed a trusted fulfillment partner.”Marc Fontanetta, Director of Operations at BAKblade
+“As we expand our online presence into Canada, both directly and selling through Walmart, we knew we needed a trusted fulfilment partner.”Marc Fontanetta, Director of Operations at BAKblade

-An online marketplace dedicated to selling handmade and customized goods, Etsy is a great channel that connects you with millions of shoppers worldwide.
+An online marketplace dedicated to selling handmade and customised goods, Etsy is a great channel that connects you with millions of shoppers worldwide.

 But keep in mind that you can only sell products that you made, as well as memorabilia, vintage items, and craft supply (including raw materials).
 Before you choose Etsy, be sure to check out the Seller’s Policy.